Please click on the question to view the answer:

 Q: What type of payments do you accept?

-A: We accept cash, personal checks, money orders, cashier's checks in our office.
-MasterCard, AMEX, Discover and Diner's Club are accepted on-line.
+A: We accept cash, personal checks, money orders, and cashier's checks at the Cashier's window.
+MasterCard, AMEX, Discover and Diner's Club are accepted on-line and there is a 2.75% merchant fee applied to all transactions.

 Q: To whom do I make my check out?